There is just no place like New York City.

 - There are plenty of free concerts etc. in the warmer months so do a quick google search to find them.

 - The Bronx Zoo is free on Wednesdays.
+It’s also included in the Sightseeing Pass.

 - The Downtown Boathouse offers free 20-minute kayaking tours on the Hudson on the weekends (May – Oct)